oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 We have installed the Eclipse installer and places a short cut to it on the desktop.
 It will look like

  - Double click on the `eclipse-installer` icon on the desktop.
 This will open the installer.
-It may looks like a text page rather than the icon shown below, if it does still click it.
+It may look like a text page and be named `eclipse-installer.desktop` rather than the icon shown below, if it does still click it.
 You may be warned it's and `Untrusted application launcher`, if this happens click the `Trust and launch` option. **Do not** click the Post Eclipse Installer icon.

 ![](images/04-eclipse-installer-icon.png)